Jello shots are great if you’re in need something different from the traditional kamikaze or lemon drop.

 Just like your favorite jeans, jello shots can be dressed up or dressed down depending on your special event.
 You can keep things simple with these easy jello shot recipes or make your favorite mixed drink into jello with these mixed drink jello shot recipes.

 Regardless of the recipe you choose, you can switch things up by the way that you serve your shots.
-Keep things casual with traditional plastic cups or get creative by serving your shots as fruit slices, cocktail glasses, or as jello jiggler shots.
+Keep things casual with traditional plastic cups or get creative by serving your shots as fruit slices, in cocktail glasses, fancy jello shot cups or as jello jiggler shots.

 Whatever your event, jello shots are the perfect thin to give your party a fun retro feel.
 Enjoy!